vansant/Climate-Hub-Maps/Doc/README.md

   - mywrapper.py - used beacause ArcGIS was complaining about running out of memory (not an issue in 10.2 using same methods) and it would not loop through all files at the same time.
 A little hacky/slow but works perfectly.
 3. Layers get unit conversions applied
-  - variable units and unit conversions
-    #pr - from millimeters to inches
-    #  inch = mm * 0.0393701
-    #tasmin and tasmax - from kelvin to fahrenheit
+  - variable units and unit conversions pr - from millimeters to inches inch = mm * 0.0393701 tasmin and tasmax - from kelvin to fahrenheit
-    #  °F = (°K * 9/5.) - 459.67
+      °F = (°K * 9/5.) - 459.67
-    #pet - from millimeters to inches
+    pet - from millimeters to inches
-    #  inch = mm * 0.0393701
+      inch = mm * 0.0393701
-    #gdd0, gdd3, gdd5, gdd10 - from celcius to fahrenheit
+    gdd0, gdd3, gdd5, gdd10 - from celcius to fahrenheit
-    #  °F = 9/5 × (°C) + 32
+      °F = 9/5 × (°C) + 32
-    #coldestnight - from kelvin to fahrenheit
+    coldestnight - from kelvin to fahrenheit
-    #  °F = (°K * 9/5.) - 459.67
+      °F = (°K * 9/5.) - 459.67
-    #freezefreeday - no change units in days
-    #prpercent - no change units in percent departure from 1971-2000 normal
-    #rhsmin and rhsmax - no change units in percent
-    #rsds - no change units in W/m2
-    #was - m/s (meters per second) to mph (miles per hour)
-    #  mph = m/s * 2.237
+    freezefreeday - no change units in days prpercent - no change units in percent departure from 1971-2000 normal rhsmin and rhsmax - no change units in percent rsds - no change units in W/m2 was - m/s (meters per second) to mph (miles per hour) mph = m/s * 2.237

-    Is a summary layer is vs the normal period and also temperature the conversion is to multiple the original nummbers by 1.8
+    If a summary layer is vs the normal period and also temperature the conversion is to multiple the original nummbers by 1.8

 4. Raster layers clipped to regions Idaho, Oregon, Washington and Pacific Northwest.
   - Done using clip-to-region.py which uses the extract by mask (requires spatial analyist extension) analysis tool for each each raster layer and for each region in the Feature Dataset (Regions) in ClimateHub.gdb.
 If Region is PNW the clip is to a spatial extent of -124.792995 41.5 -109.5 49.415758 (WGS 84).
   - Each new clipped layer begins with the name of the feature class and then the name of the raster layer file follows.

-Classify Raster method
 5. Classify rasters with classify-rasters.py

 6. Create .clr color ramp for each variable using style.txt and generate-clr.py